renzodamgo/CHiME9-ECHI/README.md

-# Baseline systems for the ECHI task of the CHiME-9 challange
+# Baseline systems for the ECHI task of the CHiME-9 challenge

 ## TODO - section to be removed prior to launch